 Automatically resize one or both the flanking subtitle clips such that the gap separating them is five frames.
-The automatic adjustment eliminates chances of errors due to insufficient gaps between subtitle clips, which prevent a blu-ray disc from burning.
+The automatic adjustment eliminates chances of errors due to insufficient gaps between subtitle clips, which prevent a bluray disc from burning.

 Use Auto Fix Subtitle Frame Gaps for all timelines on blu-ray discs, except for timelines with frame dimensions 720x480.
-For more information, see Automatically fix subtitle frame gaps for Blu-ray discs.
+For more information, see "Automatically fix subtitle frame gaps for Blu-ray discs" on page 138.